top of page

 Emily Dickinson (1830-1886)

 Migration is a very natural phenomenon.
 It’s built into the persistence of the universe, life on planet earth and in the overarching skies above us, too.
-The Central Flyway is a north south migratory bird route, generally linking Canada and Mexico, though some bird species follow a journey spaning the Arctic Ocean and Patagonia.
+The Central Flyway is a north south migratory bird route, generally linking Canada and Mexico, though some bird species follow a journey spanning the Arctic Ocean and Patagonia.

 One of these corresponding annual events is a three day art and craft show held in the historic Garcia Opera House.